 ) engaged in business activities within this state, unless the income is specifically exempt or deductible under state law.
 The B&O tax applies to the value of products, gross proceeds of sales, or gross income of the business, as the case may be.
 RCW 82.04.220

 (i) Common B&O tax classifications.

 RCW provides a number of classifications that apply to specific activities.
 The most common B&O tax classifications applying to income received by nonprofit organizations are the retailing, wholesaling, and service and other activities classifications.
 RCW 82.04.250

 , and 82.04.290

 .
-If an organization engages in more than one kind of business activity, the gross income from each activity must be reported under the appropriate tax classification.
+If an organization engages in more than one kind of business activity, it must report the gross income from each activity under the appropriate tax classification.
 RCW 82.04.440

 (ii) Measure of tax.